Home » Our School » Exam results and performance data » Exam Information

 Following the exam you are free to leave the school premises, remember, if you have an exam scheduled for the afternoon session you need to be ready to line up outside the exam room 15 minutes before the start time.

 When not in an examination, if you do not have transport home, you must remain at school doing Private Study in the rooms provided.
-If you can get home by acceptable alternative means please bring a note from your parents, they will then be responsible for your return home.
-You must sign out on the noticeboard before you leave.
+If you can get home by acceptable alternative means you may.
+You must remember to sign out before you leave.

 If a student is identified as requiring additional time, a reader, or a scribe for instance, an application will be made to the examination boards and the support will be arranged between the SENCo and Exams Officer to best enable the student to show their ability.